 Now you have to wait, while the notary does the rest.
 Usually, it takes a while between signing the purchase contract and the actual transfer of ownership.
 Since the date of payment has been agreed upon, you only have to submit the request to your bank to transfer it.

 Meanwhile, you can concentrate on further steps.
-Maybe you have to renovate some rooms, so you can select tiles, the wallpaper, and new furniture.
+Maybe you have to renovate some rooms, so you can select tiles, wallpaper, and new furniture.
 If there is no need to change something in your home-to-be, go on with step 7.

 Step 7: Resign your rental agreement and prepare the move